AZentertain: Tucson, Arizona Gold Rush

-The search for gold and minerals in the Cañada del Oro (Canyon of Gold), north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.
+The search for gold in the Cañada del Oro (Canyon of Gold), north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.

 The arrival of the Spaniards in the 1700s also contributed to the legends of lost Spanish Jesuit mines with tales of bullions of gold treasure still buried in the Santa Catalina Mountains.

 Gold placer deposits in the Cañada del Oro were well exploited by the Spaniards and pioneering Americans in the mid-1800s.
 Their diggings still scar in the mountains today.
+Remnants of the Tucson Gold Rush Days.
 Read more about gold in the Santa Catalina Mountains.

-The Santa Catalinas are rich with legends– the lost Iron Door Mine, the lost city, and the lost mission of Santa Catalina– that have been lost in time.
+The Santa Catalinas are rich with legends– the lost Iron Door Mine (the Lost Mine or the Lost Escalante Mine), the lost city, and the lost mission– that have been lost in time.
 Rediscover the Lost Mine and Lost City.